ybyzek/theniledev-examples/data-plane/pulumi/README.md

 yarn install && yarn build
 ```

 2. Run the reconciler.
-This command will read from the `.env` file you set earlier.
+This command will read from the `.env` file you defined earlier.

 ```bash
 yarn reconcile